1. The best modern laser hair removal systems are not painful.

 4. There are different treatment techniques that can feel very different while achieving the same goal.

-Standard laser units operate using a ‘shots’ method.
+Standard laser systems operate using a ‘shots’ method.
 This works by exposing hair follicles to a single high energy pulse then moving the apparatus slightly and administering another pulse.
-While a cooling system is usually employed to make this method more bearable, it can be rather painful and have higher risks of complications.
+While a cooling system is usually employed to make this method more bearable, (but not on older laser models) it can be rather painful and have an increased risk of complications.
+Also a minimum of 6 weeks wait before treatment after any sun exposure is usually required, hardly convenient over our increasing hot and sunny Summers.

 Soprano Ice and Soprano Ice Platinum work in a different way by emitting 10 lower power pulses per second while the treatment applicator is moved back and forth over an area.
 This gradually heats the dermis to a temperature that effectively damages the hair follicles and prevents re-growth, while avoiding injury to the surrounding tissue.
 Contact cooling ICE technology cools the skin surface- preventing skin damage which allows for virtually painless yet highly effective hair removal.